-The EMP provides an opportunity to learn from the top notch professors at the Milgard School of Business who bring a balanced mix of theory and practice to the classroom and contribute to the advancement of academic knowledge through high quality research.
-The Milgard School faculty includes internationally recognized experts who provide training and are consultants for corporations and other organizations in the US and abroad.
+Learn from top notch Milgard School of Business professors who bring a balanced mix of theory and practice to the classroom.
+The Milgard School faculty includes internationally recognized experts who train and consult for corporations and other organizations both in the US and abroad.
 For those interested in academic graduate credit, a 4 credit course waiver is available towards an MBA degree at UW Tacoma.

 Leadership and Communication